-Due to its unique characteristics (high maximum current, high breakdown voltage, and high switching frequency), GaN (Gallium Nitride) is a unique material of choice to solve energy problems of the future.
+Due to its unique characteristics (high maximum current, high breakdown voltage, and high switching frequency), Gallium Nitride (or GaN) is the unique material of choice to solve energy problems of the future.
 GaN based systems have higher power efficiency, thus reducing power losses, switch at higher frequency, thus reducing size and weight.

 EpiGaN manufactures GaN-on-Si and GaN-on-SiC epitaxial wafer materials and supplies these to integrated device manufacturers to create high performance power and RF devices.